Air-launched ballistic missile: Air Mobile Feasibility test: C-5 w/ LGM-30

+Longbow

+The Longbow ALBM was a late 1970s attempt by the USAF to create an air-launched ballistic missile which could be carried and launched by strategic bombers, such as the B-52 Stratofortress or a dedicated "Cruise Missile Carrying Aircraft" (often referred to as a "CMCA").
+The missile was intended to serve as both an air-to-ground missile and ultra-long range air-to-air missile but was ultimately cancelled in the early 1980s.

 Kh-47M2 Kinzhal

 In 2018, Russia unveiled an air-launched ballistic missile called Kh-47M2 Kinzhal with a range of 2000 km.
 It is suspected to be a version of the Iskander missile.
 Earlier Soviet aero-ballistic missiles have a much shorter range, e.g. Kh-15 only has a range of 300 km.
 In March 2022, the Kinzhal was used for the first time in combat by Russia in Ukraine during its invasion of the country.

-Chinese DF-21 and DF-17
+Chinese missiles

 In March 2018, Defense Intelligence Agency chief Robert Ashley confirmed that China is developing two new air-launched ballistic missiles, one of which can carry a nuclear warhead.
 The H-6K bomber would be suited to launch such missiles.
 One of these missiles is a derivative of the DF-21 called the CH-AS-X-13 and has a range of 3,000 km.

 In October 2020, a H-6 bomber was spotted at Neixiang Air Base landing with what appeared to be an air-launched ballistic missile similar to the DF-17.